Really-it’s more than your last chance for a purchase now!

 You can have fun with direct marketing in the traditional and digital worlds—combine tricks and tactics, work with benefits, and motivate your readers to consider something new.

-Landing pages are quite the accomplice to direct marketing communication channels.
+Landing pages are quite the accomplice to other direct marketing communication channels.

-Give the reader a little incentive, or an offer of value.
+Give the reader a little motivation or an offer of value.
 Do not get greedy, just go for one goal and you will capture more later.

 but you must mine your lists and categorize each to get the shiny gold you want!